I hope that each artwork I create invites you to reconnect with your own senses - to notice more, feel more, and remember what lights you up.

 — Dr Trevor Gerntholtz, South Africa

-Interested in buying my art?
+Interested in owning some of my art?

 I’d love to help you choose art that resonates with your own stories and hopes, and that you’ll love having in your life.